LLGAssessment/llg-c/README.md

 # llg-c
-Last letter game benchmark implemented with C
+A last letter game benchmark implemented in C

 ## How to run
 Clone repository recursively: